Why would anyone need more than Hulu or Netflix?

 Subscription Channels you can add to your Amazon Prime Subscriptions

-Each individual subscription comes with a free trial, that ranges from 7 to 30 days.
-I have listed 48 channel add-ons below.
+Each subscription comes with a free trial, that ranges from 7 to 30 days afterwhich time you pay a monthly fee ranging from $2.99 to $8.99.
+I have listed a few channel add-ons below but there are many more to choose from on Amazon.

 Monsters and Nightmares – $2.9 9/ Mo – 7 Day Free Trial